-The receivable from the Federal Fund is related to a reimbursement of the calculation of estimated lost revenue ASA would have earned if not for the pause on federal student loan interest and collections on certain defaulted FFELP loans that are managed by ASA.
+The 2022 receivable from the Federal Fund is related to a reimbursement of the calculation of estimated lost revenue ASA would have earned if not for the pause on federal student loan interest and collections on certain defaulted FFELP loans that are managed by ASA.
+The lost revenue program ended as of August 28, 2023 and, as such, no amounts remained as a receivable at year end.
 See further explanation in the revenue recognition section of this policy note.